akhilanandsirra/CBITAttendanceLogin/README.md

 Decreased student login time by **80%**(15s to 3s) by directly scraping the login URL.

+Added notes and syllabus sections of each branch and semesters for easy and faster accessibility.

 Built using **Android Studio, Java, XML**

 [Playstore Link](https://play.google.com/store/apps/details?id=akhil.com.attendance)